 Mastering can include:

 Masterchannel helps you achieve world-class master quality with the click of a button, powered by the latest research in Artificial Intelligence.
-Just upload your track, choose your resolution and get your master back within ten minutes.
+Just upload your track and your song will be mastered within minutes.

 We hosted a mastering seminar with our friends at Masterchannel and went on a deep dive into how mastering can optimize your music for success.

 Simon Hestermann, CTO and Co-Founder of Masterchannel is joined by Ryan Celsius, artist, music curator, and A&R at Amuse to chat about all things mastering (watch below). 🎶

 What iZotope calls “the future of mastering”, Ozone 9 is an intelligent mastering assistant that can help you dial in the most fitting vintage or modern vibe to your music, and the ideal volume for distribution to streaming platforms.
 The Ozone can EQ match a reference track to find the right balance for your master.

 As we touched on earlier, it can be hard to be objective during the mastering process.
 Using Masterchannel’s AI or an intelligent mastering assistant like iZotope Ozone 9 offers is the perfect solution to this if you don’t have someone else helping you master your music.

 Bx_masterdesk is an instant mastering solution that any producer or musician who can’t afford to hire a professional mastering engineer can easily use.
 Designed by Brainworx/Plugin Alliance and renowned producer/engineer Dirk Ulrich, bx_masterdesk is another addition to the simplified mastering processors.

 Ulrich’s take is, “many people are overthinking the mastering process”, and with his plugin wanted to provide a system for quick and easy mastering.

 If this is too pricey for your budget, try the Waves Abbey Road TG Mastering Chain($36).